attsdk/m2x-ios/README.md

 ### FeedClient Class

-The FeedClient class provides the interface to make all the Feeds request on the api.
+The FeedClient class provides the interface to make all the Feeds request on the API.
-If the call requires parameters, it have to be encapsulated in a `NSDictionary` following the respective estructure from the [Feed API Documentation](https://m2x.att.com/developer/documentation/feed).
+If the call requires parameters, it must be encapsulated in a `NSDictionary` following the respective estructure from the [Feed API Documentation](https://m2x.att.com/developer/documentation/feed).

 As well as the parameters, the response returns in a `NSDictionary` object.